-No. Many people mistakenly believe that a case will be thrown out of court if the police fail to give Miranda warnings to the arrested person.
-What Miranda actually says is that a warning is necessary if the police interrogate a suspect and want to use any of her responses as evidence.
+Not necessarily.
+Many people mistakenly believe that a case will be thrown out of court if the police fail to give Miranda warnings to the arrested person.
+What Miranda actually says is that a warning is necessary if the police interrogate an in-custody suspect and want to use any of her responses as evidence.
 If the police fail to give you a Miranda warning, nothing you say in response to the questioning can be used as evidence to convict you.
+(There are exceptions, however.)